 This course explores the history of sport and athletics, ranging from the oldest forms of recreation to modern professional sports.
 It examines the established historical record, but also examines how we determine these facts through interpretation.
 By synthesizing the practice of sports with various theories of practicing history, students learn to evaluate historical claims that are often disguised in the playful focus of sports.
 Through such an analysis of historical sports, students develop a critical awareness of the social and ethical issues around such key aspects of human and social life.
-Pre-requisite(s): One Tier 1 course studies.
+Prerequisite(s): One Tier 1 course the intersections of beauty with visual art and design, philosophies of aesthetics, and media studies.
 Including opportunities to explore beauty as it relates to screen media, performing arts, literature, and/or music, this interdisciplinary approach will create a personal and cultural investigation on how beauty sparks action and inspiration.
 Global, Indigenous, and Western views on beauty will be included to examine themes such as the natural world, the body, and the value of beauty in our everyday lives.
 Pre-requisite(s): None